gymrek-lab/CITRUS/doc/user_guide.md

 ### Haplotype Combine Operators

-Haplotype combine operators are used to model interactions between haplotypes to combine them into a single value.
+Haplotype combine operators are used to model interactions between haplotypes to combine them into a single person-level matix.
 These operators model things like dominance, recessiveness, and additivity.
 They take as input only haplotype-level tuples of values and apply some function to the to produce a single `n x m` matrix of values.
 An example of the output from an AdditiveCombine haplotype combine operator is below.

 ```python
 # Input values